Ishara31/Ishara31/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on web development

-- 🌱 I’m interested in frontend development

-- 👯 I’m looking to collaborate in the IT sector
+🔭 Currently working on web development projects, expanding my frontend skills 💼 Business Analyst by day, bringing analytical thinking to technical solutions 🖥️ Desktop application developer with a passion for creating efficient user experiences 🤖 Automation enthusiast - I love building tools that make work easier 🌱 Always learning, currently diving deeper into frontend technologies 👯 Looking to collaborate on IT projects where business insight meets technical innovation

-- 📫 How to reach me: isharadissanayaka555@gmail.com
+📫 How to reach me: isharadissanayaka555@gmail.com

 <h3 align="left">Connect with me:</h3>
 <p align="left">